ChainAgnostic/multidid/methods/did:pkh.md

 ### Cosmos

 Cosmos supports both `secp256k1` and `secp256r1` key types.
 In the case of `secp256k1`, the address is 20 bytes created from a hash of the public key, while `secp256r1` uses the public key itself as the address.
-Thus the varint prefix of the account ID encoding acts as a discriminant between address types.
+Thus the varint prefix of the account ID encoding acts as a discriminant between address types:

+* 20: Secp256k1 public key hash
+* 32: Secp256r1 public key

 ### Hedera Hashgraph

 Hedera Hashgraph supports several address representations, however only the [public key account alias](https://docs.hedera.com/hedera/core-concepts/accounts/account-properties#public-key-account-alias) and the [EVM account alias](https://docs.hedera.com/hedera/core-concepts/accounts/account-properties#evm-address-account-alias) are supported by `did:pkh`.
 They are represented here without shard and realm numbers.
-Similarly to cosmos, this allows the varint prefix account ID encoding to act as a discriminant between address types.
+Similarly to cosmos, this allows the varint prefix account ID encoding to act as a discriminant between address types:

+* 20: EVM account alias
+* 32: Ed25519 Public Key account alias
+* 33: Secp256k1 Public Key account alias

 ## References